rebecavalverde/help-docs/docs/en/editor/barlines.md

 ## What are barline repeats?

 Barline repeats indicate to repeat one or several measures of a score.
-The left and right barline repeats symbols are used to wrap the section of the score which have to be repeated.
+The left and right barline repeat symbols are used to wrap the section of the score which has to be repeated.
 The wrapped measures will be played one more time, once the right barline repeat marking has been reached.

 It is allowed to omit the left barline repeat.
 In this case, the repeated section will start at the first measure of the score.